usura-software-industries/UsuraKnob/README.md

 #### Long press and double tap actions

 Knob supports long press and double tap gestures.
 By defualt those will be togglling enabled/disabled state and reseting knob to starting value.
-Actions can be customised by implementing and setting KnobCommand or disabled by setting null.
+Actions can be customized by implementing and setting KnobCommand or disabled by setting null.

 ```java
  KnobCommand customCommand = new KnobCommand() {